-It is Management policy to comply with Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights act of 1968, Executive Order 11063, Section 504 of the Rehabilitation Act of 1973, Fair Housing Act Amendments of 1988, E.O.
-13166, the New Hampshire "Law Against Discrimination" (RSA 345), as well as any legislation protecting the individual rights of applicants, residents, or staff which may subsequently be enacted.
-Management ensures that housing is open to all eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.
+It is this property's policy to comply with Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights act of 1968, Executive Order 11063, Section 504 of the Rehabilitation Act of 1973, Fair Housing Act Amendments of 1988, E.O.
+13166, HUD's Equal Access Rule and any legislation protecting the individual rights of applicants, residents, or staff which may subsequently be enacted.
+HUD's Equal Access Rule ensures that housing is open to all eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.

-Management will not discriminate because of race, color, age, familial status, religion, handicap, disability, sexual orientation, sex or gender (actual or perceived), gender identity, marital status (actual or perceived), or national origin in the leasing, rental, or other disposition of housing in any of the following ways:
+Management will not discriminate because of race, color, age, familial status, religion, creed, disability, handicap, sexual orientation, sex or gender (actual or perceived), gender identity, marital status (actual or perceived), r national origin in the leasing, rental, or other disposition of housing in any of the following ways:

-- Deny any household the opportunity to apply for housing, nor deny any eligible applicant the opportunity to lease housing suitable to their needs - Provide housing which is different than that provided others - Subject a person to segregation or disparate treatment - Restrict a person's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Deny a person access to the same level or services - Deny a person the opportunity to participate in a planning or advisory group which is an integral part of the housing program.
+- Deny any household the opportunity apply for housing, nor deny any eligible applicant the opportunity to ease housing suitable to their needs - Provide housing which is different than that provided others - Subject a person to segregation or disparate treatment - Restrict a person's access to any benefit enjoyed by others in connection with the housing program

+- Treat a person differently in determining eligibility or other requirements for admission - Deny a person access to the same level or services - Deny a person the opportunity to participate in a planning or advisory group which is an integral part of the housing program.

 It is Management policy, pursuant to Section 504 of the Rehabilitation Act and the Federal Fair Housing Act to provide reasonable accommodations and modifications upon request to all applicants, residents, and employees with disabilities.

-Questions and inquiries regarding applicant treatment relative to Section 504 of the Rehabilitation Act of 1973 should be addressed by mail to the following person responsible for related policies: For individual designated to handle 504 issues - Tom Cochran, Deputy Executive Director, Laconia Housing & Redevelopment Authority, 25 Union Ave., Laconia, NH 03246, (607) 737-2214, TTY # (800) 735-2964.
+Questions and inquiries regarding applicant treatment relative to Section 504 of the Rehabilitation Act of 1973 should be addressed by mail to the following person responsible for related policies: Cathy Bowler, Deputy Executive Director, Laconia Housing & Redevelopment Authority, 32 Canal St., Laconia, NH 03246 (603) 737-2214, TTY Number: (800) 735-2964.
 This person is not directly involved in the day-to-day decision-making process involving admitting applicants to the property.